R2Northstar/NorthstarDocs/docs/Wiki/development/debugging/visualstudio.md

 * If you do not already have Visual Studio download it https://visualstudio.microsoft.com/
-  * Its recommended that you install the Community version because it is freely availalbe.
+  * Its recommended that you install the Community version because it is freely available.
   * You need to install the `Desktop development with C++` workflow to debug native programs
 ![](../../images/debugger-visualstudio-installer-workloads-cpp.png)